-Appointment, Supervision, and Compensation of the Manager, and Review of Compensation of the OfficersThe Board has the responsibility to:
+Appointment, Supervision, and Compensation of the Manager, and Review of Compensation of the Officers

-- 1. plan for succession, including appointing the officers, monitoring the Manager, and determining if the Manager's engagement should be extended; - 2. review and assess, in conjunction with the Board of Directors of Rife Resources Ltd., the performance and effectiveness of the CEO; - 3. review the Manager's compensation strategy and approve Freehold's annual commitment and funding contribution to the Manager's incentive compensation programs; - 4. review and approve the granting of long-term incentive awards to executive officers and new employees of the Manager under Freehold's Share Unit Award Plan; and - 5. satisfy itself as to the business and professional integrity of the CEO and other officers, as well as the CEO's leadership in the creation of a culture of integrity throughout the organization.
+- plan for succession, including appointing the officers, monitoring the Manager, and determining if the 1.
+Manager's engagement should be extended; - 2. review and assess, in conjunction with the Board of Directors of Rife Resources Ltd., the performance and effectiveness of the CEO; - 3. review the Manager's compensation strategy and approve Freehold's annual commitment and funding contribution to the Manager's incentive compensation programs; - review and approve the granting of long-term incentive awards to executive officers and new employees of 4. the Manager under Freehold's Share Unit Award Plan; and - satisfy itself as to the business and professional integrity of the CEO and other officers, as well as the CEO's 5. leadership in the creation of a culture of integrity throughout the organization.